Not20913/TimWang/README.md

 Hi, I’m Yi Zhe Wang! (but I also go by “Tim”)

 I'm a fourth-year student at the University of Toronto, majoring in statistical sciences and minoring in mathematics and history and philosophy of sciences.
+Beyond that, and more importantly, I am passionate about ecological conservations and re-establish a healthy connection between the natural world and us.

-Scientific theories and practices are powerful tools, but I believe that no single theory can tell the whole story.
-This is why understanding the history and philosophy behind science is also important, as it teaches us not only it's insights, but also it's limits.
+Scientific theories and practices are at the forefront of our understanding of the universe, but I believe that no single theory can tell the whole story.
+Hence understanding the history and philosophy behind science is also important, as it teaches us not only it's insights, but also, it’s limits.
+Afterall, taking interdisciplinary approaches allow us to visualize the current ecological crisis in a new light, and provide fresh insights on creative solutions for problems that matters the most.

 ## Portfolio: Statistics and Data Science